 More and more people are flocking to Venmo for their payments thanks to its ease of use and the speed of its transactions.
 According to Venmo’s CEO, the company already had over 52 million users by 2019, estimated to be over 70 million users today.
-And if businesses want to take advantage of this significant user base, they will need to set up a Venmo account.
+If businesses want to take advantage of this significant user base, they will need to set up a Venmo account.

 Luckily, setting up a Venmo Business account isn’t a complex process, which you will learn in this guide.